kelloggm/cs-490-website/about.md

 # Acknowledgments

-This course is heavily inspired by a number of other courses in software engineering at other universities, especially:
+This course is heavily indebted to a number of other courses in software engineering at other universities, especially:
 * [Jon Bell](https://www.jonbell.net/)’s [CS 4530](https://neu-se.github.io/CS4530-Fall-2022/) at Northeastern (special thanks to Jon and his colleagues for their permission to re-use the Covey.Town project materials.)
 * [Wes Weimer](https://web.eecs.umich.edu/~weimerw/)'s [EECS 481](https://web.eecs.umich.edu/~weimerw/481/index.html) at the University of Michigan
 * [Michael Ernst](https://homes.cs.washington.edu/~mernst/)'s [CSE 403](https://courses.cs.washington.edu/courses/cse403/19wi/) at the University of Washington